European-Style House Plans: Eclectic Old World Charm

 Yes, it’s a castle-style home, but inside is a 21st-century kitchen with a kitchen island, nook-breakfast area, walk-in pantry, peninsula-eating bar, and very modern appliances (Plan #134-1326).

 Who says you can’t have a Chateau-inspired home in a typical neighborhood?
-Built on a corner lot, this two-story, four-bedroom castle-like home—with its decorative chimney, asymmetrical, steep rooflines, spires, and lush courtyard—is delightfully appealing and charming (Plan #188-1001).
+This two-story, five-bedroom castle-like home—with its decorative chimney, asymmetrical, steep rooflines, spires, and lush courtyard—is delightfully appealing and charming (Plan #180-1025).

 Another modern castle-like home for the neighborhood: atop a hill—and with its tower, spires, arches, and front balcony—this home can transport you to the enchanting world of fairy tales (Plan #135-1216).